Canadian women are granted the right to vote in federal elections.

 At the local level, the men and women running for seats in the House will campaign exclusively in their own electoral districts (also known as ridings), handing out flyers, knocking on doors and participating in local candidates’ debates.
 Much of what they promise and promote will be closely tied to their leader’s national campaign, since it’s only by electing enough local MPs that voters are able to install that party leader as PM, and thus have his promises fulfilled.

 Under the terms of the Canada Elections Act, the amount of money a political party and its candidates can spend is limited by a formula of approximately one dollar for every eligible voter in Canada.
 Parties can only raise money from individual donors, with the maximum donation rate capped at $1,500 per person, per party, per year.
-(It is illegal for Canadian political parties to take donations from corporations or unions).
-Corporations and unions themselves, as well as other so-called third-party activist groups are likewise limited to a budget of $150,000 for politically-themed advertising and activity during elections.
+(It is illegal for Canadian political parties to take donations from corporations or labour unions).
+Corporations and unions themselves, as well as other so-called third-party activist groups are likewise limited to a budget of $150,000 for politically-themed advertising and activity during election periods.

 Canada is one of the few countries in the world that uses the so-called “first-past-the-post” (FPTP) electoral system for all its elections.
 Under this system, the winning candidate is whoever gets the most votes, even if “the most” is not an outright majority.
 This is also known as the plurality system.